howerj/cdb/readme.md

 structure being added to the current position.
 Relative to current position or file-end seeks cannot be done.

-This function must be called before each call to "cdb\_read" or "cdb\_read\_word\_pair", otherwise you may read garbage.
+This function must be called before each call to `cdb_read` or `cdb_read_word_pair`, otherwise you may read garbage.

-Calling "cdb\_seek" multiple times on the same location has no effect (the "fseek" C standard library function may discard buffers if called multiple times on the same location even though the file position has not changed).
+Calling `cdb_seek` multiple times on the same location has no effect (the `fseek` C standard library function may discard buffers if called multiple times on the same location even though the file position has not changed).

-* cdb\_foreach
+* `cdb_foreach`

-The "cdb\_foreach" function calls a callback for each value within the CDB database.
-The callback is passed an optional "param".
+The `cdb_foreach` function calls a callback for each value within the CDB database.
+The callback is passed an optional `param`.
 If the callback returns negative or a non-zero number then the for-each loop is terminated early (a positive number is returned, a negative number results in -1 being returned).
 If the callback returns zero